bowenlong1/E-commerce-recommendation/README.md

+"Thanks, Vivek.

-Thanks Vivek.
-We are good skip count testing before deployment, but we will do that on our end after deployment for at least a week as long as we receive the daily logs from you.
+We are good for skip count testing before deployment, but we will conduct it on our end after deployment for at least a week, provided we receive the daily logs from you.

-Also, per our discssion, if we let the first iteration running and just turn on sending communications, it should automatically pick up our new audience list and send customer email/pushes and give us the logs.
-If that’s the case, we can just let the first iteration running and turn on the turn on sending communications.
+Also, as per our discussion, if we let the first iteration run and simply activate sending communications, it should automatically pick up our new audience list and send customer emails/push notifications while providing us with the logs.
+If that’s the case, we can let the first iteration run and activate sending communications."